How to Prune Crepe Myrtles Correctly

-This article covers the topic of pruning Crapemyrtles (also spelled Crepemyrtle, Crepe Myrtle or Crape Myrtle).
-Quick note; this is a great time to inspect your crepes for a serious pest called Crapemyrtle Bark Scale (CMBS).
-Here is our complete blog post on this pest, including how to identify and treat it.
+This article covers the topic of how to prune Crepe Myrtles (also spelled Crepe Myrtle, Crepe Myrtle or Crepe Myrtle).
+Quick note; this is a great time to inspect your crepes for a serious pest called Crepe Myrtle Bark Scale (CMBS).
+Here is our complete blog post on the Crepe Myrtle Bark Scale pest, including how to identify and treat it.

 If you do choose to prune your crepe myrtles, pruning should take place in mid-February to avoid winter injury.
 Pruning should be done only to shape the tree; not to severely control plant height.